asaravia-butler/GeneLab_Data_Processing/Metagenomics/Illumina/workflow-usage.md

 **Example for how to create a single-column list of unique sample identifiers from your raw data file names**

-For example, if you have paired-end read data for 2 samples located in `../Raw_Data/` relative to our workflow directory, that look like this:
+For example, if you have paired-end read data for 2 samples located in `../Raw_Data/` relative to your workflow directory, that look like this:

 ```bash
 ls ../Raw_Data/